egnha/valaddin/README.md

 ### Use custom error message that are context-aware

-Using the string-interpolation syntax provided by the [glue](https://github.com/tidyverse/glue) package, make error messages more informative, by taking into account the context of the error:
+Using the string-interpolation syntax provided by the [glue](https://github.com/tidyverse/glue) package, make error messages more informative, by taking into account the context of an error:

 ``` r
 bc3 <- firmly(bc, "{{.}} is not numeric (type: {typeof(.)})" := is.numeric)